James Reaney: Playwright

 Reaney "followed up The Killdeer with Colours in the Dark (1969), Listen to the Wind (1972), Masks of Childhood (1972) and plays for children."
 His play Colours in the Dark was produced at the Stratford Shakespeare Festival in 1967.

 From 1973 to 1975 Reaney wrote the trilogy The Donnellys, which the Canadian Theatre Encyclopedia calls "one of the nation's most important dramas."
 The three plays debuted at Toronto's Tarragon Theatre, directed by Keith Turnbull.
 The St. Nicholas Hotel, Part II of the trilogy, won the Chalmers Award.
 The Donnellys toured nationally in 1975, from Halifax to Vancouver with the NDWT Theatre Company, again with Turnbull directing.

+In 2023, the Blyth Festival produced all three plays in Reaney's The Donnelly Trilogy in repertory.

 As well, Reaney coauthored several operas with musician John Beckwith, including Night-Blooming Cereus (1960), The Shivaree (1982), and Crazy To Kill (1988).

 Other notable Reaney plays include Names and Nicknames, which premiered at the Manitoba Theatre Centre in 1963, directed by John Hirsch and Robert Sherrin); and Alice Through the Looking Glass, which played at the Stratford Festival in 1994, 1995 and in 2014.

+In 2022, London Ontario's AlvegoRoot Theatre produced a new production of Reaney's 1981 play Gyroscope.

 Reaney also enjoyed painting and drawing and his art works, from the 1940s to 1990s, were put on exhibit at the McMichael Canadian Art Collection in Kleinburg, Ontario in 2008.

 Reaney died on June 11, 2008, in London, Ontario.